jitendraauxesis/etherappdemo/README.md

 Provider used to generate app holder secret and storing and retireving method from local. <br />
 5 MywebService: <br />
 Not used. <br />
+6 PouchactivityService: <br />
+Used for application activity by user end.  <br />
+7 PouchlogsService: <br />
+Provider used for logging errors activity from application. <br />
 ***

 ***